-To get the most out of your raspberry planting, choose your site carefully.
-Raspberries prefer full sunlight and grow best in well-drained, sandy loam soils rich in organic matter.
+To get the most out of your blackberry planting, choose your site carefully.
+Blackberries prefer full sunlight and grow best in well-drained, sandy loam soils rich in organic matter.
 Avoid low areas that remain wet late into the spring, but select a site with access to a water supply.
 Irrigation is important for good plant growth during dry periods and can improve fruit size and yield.
 Destroy all wild raspberry and blackberry plants within a distance of 600 feet of your planting site if possible, to reduce the possibility that virus diseases might be spread to your planting.

-The Raspberry Plant
+The Blackberry Plant

-The crowns and roots of raspberry plants are perennial, but individual canes live two years.
+The crowns and roots of blackberry plants are perennial, but individual canes live two years.
 Each spring, the plants produce canes (suckers) from buds on the crown and on underground lateral stems.
-Everbearing raspberries bear a crop on the tips of first-year canes in the fall, followed by a typical summer crop on the lower portion of the canes the second year.

-It's easy to tell first-year canes from second-year canes.
+It's easy to tell firstyear canes from second-year canes.
 First-year canes have green stems, while second-year canes have a thin, brown bark covering them.